-If you’re interested in trying a mod but have been put off by the complexity of them, it’s worth looking for devices like the iStick Power or the Innokin Adept, which make ease of use a priority rather than an afterthought.
+If you’re interested in trying a mod but have been put off by the complexity of them, it’s worth looking for devices like the Innokin GOZEE or the Innokin Adept, which make ease of use a priority rather than an afterthought.

 We are seeing Smart Mode included in an increasing number of devices and it’s now quite a standard feature of most mods.